damianhakert/damianhakert.github.io/source/_posts/2016-01-26-comparing-terms-gitlab-github-bitbucket.markdown

 The confusion is understandable, especially if like many developers, you work with a number of clients each on different platforms.

-I hope this has cleared up confusing.
+I hope this has cleared up confusion.
 If you have any questions, you can join us for a [live Q & A in our webcast][webcast] Thursday, January 28, 5pm (17:00) UTC; 12pm EST; 9am PST.

 [services]: http://doc.gitlab.com/ce/project_services/project_services.html "Configure Services for Projects"